 Given the importance of the dust distributions of other galaxies, we consider the impact of our own Milky Way galaxy.
 The SALT3 fitting code includes Galactic extinction in the model fluxes; inaccurate extinction modelling can bias the SALT3-fitted colours.

 We consider two systematics associated with the Milky Way corrections.
-The first is a global scaling of 5\% down on all of the Milky Way corrections, following reanalysis by \cite{Schlafly11}.
+The first is a global scaling of 5\% down {of the \cite{Schlafly11} values, following \cite{Brout22}}.
 The second systematic is a change from the \cite{Fitzpatrick99} reddening law to that presented from \cite{Cardelli89}.